twyla-ai/widget-core/API.md

 - `key` **[string][2]**

-## setLogging
+## setConversationLogging

-Turn logging on or off
+Turn conversation logging on or off

 ### Parameters

 - `value` **[boolean][3]** true|false

-## isLogging
+## isConversationLogging

-Check if logging is on or off
+Check if conversation logging is on or off

 Returns **[boolean][3]**